 Deer Creek Hot Springs is a primitive small pool lined with riverside rocks on its outer edge.
 The 8- by 12-foot pool has coarse sand and gravel bottom and partially enclosed into a fern-lined grotto.
 The pool can only accommodate a few people.
-Hot water slowly emerges from the pool bottom, maintaining a comfortable temperature between 90 and 100°F, depending on the time of year.
-During winter and spring months, when a river level is high, the water of the pool is chilly because it submerges and mixes with the cold river.
-The best time for soaking is the summer and fall seasons.
+The hot water slowly emerges from the pool bottom, maintaining a comfortable temperature between 90°F and 100°F, depending on the time of the year.
+During the winter and spring months, when a river level is high, the water of the pool is chilly because it submerges and mixes with the cold river.
+The best time for soaking are the summer and fall seasons.

 Deer Creek Hot Springs is a free day-use area.
 Clothing is optional.
 The pool is easily accessible from the parking area.
 The trailhead begins from the day-use sign.
 Park your car, take the lower trail, and follow two hundred yards downstream along the river.

 Location: 63 miles east of Eugene • Oregon Cascade Mountains • USA

 Open: 365 days a year from sunrise to sunset